Introduction

 We created strongHER because the fitness industry wasn’t answering those questions properly — and we knew we could.

-strongHER is Vision Personal Training’s dedicated program built specifically for women navigating perimenopause and menopause.
+strongHER is Vision Personal Training’s dedicated program built specifically to support women navigating perimenopause and menopause.
 It’s backed by evidence-based research, shaped by decades of coaching experience, and delivered by trainers who have completed specialised internal education to understand the physiological, psychological, and lifestyle changes this life stage brings.

 What makes strongHER different:

-Trainers are specifically educated on menopause physiology, hormonal health, and strength strategies for midlife women
+- Trainers are specifically educated on menopause physiology, hormonal health, and strength strategies for this stage of life

 A Studio Experience That Feels Safe, Private, and Empowering